paths to spiritual awareness are many.

 Ching (and latterly the Oracle of Love) for

-some thirty-five years and have come to know it as a close friend.
+some forty years and have come to know it as a close friend.

 This began in the nineteen-seventies when I was looking for a